Explore the Server Configuration

 The travel-sample Scopes screen, showing the inventory collections

 In Couchbase Server 7.0 and later, all documents must be contained in a scope and collection.
 If you import a dataset that was created in earlier versions of Couchbase Server, the documents are automatically saved within a _default scope and a _default collection.
 For your initial work with the system, this will be fine.
-But as you continue, and you create more documents, your will benefit from using scopes and collections to organize those documents in the best way: this will make data-access intuitive and clear.
+But as you continue, and you create more documents, you will benefit from using scopes and collections to organize those documents in the best way: this will make data-access intuitive and clear.

 See the Other Destinations section, below, for a link to information on creating and managing your own scopes and collections.